Skip to main content

 Regional Haze is a program that large stationary sources of air pollution in Oregon are required to go through in order to determine what reasonable controls are required to improve visibility in certain areas in Oregon and neighboring states.
 The rules applied to all sources with Title V air quality permits.
 For general information on Regional Haze, visit DEQ's Regional Haze page.

 Current Status: DEQ entered a Stipulated Agreement and Final Order with Owens-Brockway to obtain compliance with Regional Haze on Aug.
 9, 2021.
 Through the order, Owens-Brockway agreed not to operate Furnace A any longer; to accept tighter limits on sitewide emissions of nitrous oxide, sulfur dioxide and particulate matter by January 2022; and to make further reductions by July 2025.
-The requirements from this order will be incorporated into the air quality permit as described above.
+The requirements from this order have been incorporated into the air quality permit as described above.

 BackgroundOn July 23, 2021, the Environmental Quality Commission adopted new and revised rules for Regional Haze emissions control analysis for stationary sources.
 These rules detail a process that large stationary sources of air pollution in Oregon are required to go through in order to determine what reasonable controls are required to improve visibility in Oregon and neighboring states.
 The rules applied to all sources with Title V air quality permits.